not-kosher/greenfield-against-humanity/README.md

 https://limitless-beyond-58814.herokuapp.com/

-If you would like to run this application locally, see the Installation section below.
+If you would like to run this application locally, see the Local Installation section below.

 ## Local Installation